ShoaibKakal/Video-Meeting/README.md

 # Video-Meeting
 ### Overview
-A video conference App in which you can have duo,conference video and audio calls with anyone availabe on Video-Meeting app.I used Jitsi video calling sdk.
+A video conference App in which you can have duo,conference video and audio calls with anyone availabe on Video-Meeting app.I used Jitsi video calling sdk.s